ACA dental impact projections

 “The Supreme Court decision allows the federal government to move forward with ACA implementation, including the requirement that health care exchanges be in place in each state by January 1, 2014.
 As a result, millions more children will have dental coverage from private and public sector health plans in 2014,” the Association said.

-“Prior to the Supreme Court’s decision, the ACA might have increased somewhat the number of Medicaid-eligible adults who received dental coverage.
-Because the court struck down a mandate that states cover adults up to 133 percent of the federal poverty level, we expect that increase in adult coverage to be minimal.
+“Prior to the Supreme Court’s decision, the ACA would have increased the number of Medicaid-eligible adults who received dental coverage.
+Because the court struck down a mandate that states cover adults up to 133 percent of the federal poverty level, we expect that increase in adult coverage to be less than expected.

 “While the Medicaid expansion for adults did not include a requirement for dental coverage, the states that choose to expand their programs must do so by using one of several benchmark plans, which might contain some dental coverage,” the Association said.